pinebud77/myetrade_django/README.md

 ToDO :
 * think more about algorithms now -_-;
+* modify the way the algorithms list is used
 * bugfix : there are plenty of bugs yet.. (too many bugs!!! too many bugs!!)

 Done :